 The Delaware State Police Homicide Section is comprised of three distinct and unique units; the Homicide Unit, the Forensic Firearms Services Unit and the Crime Lab.
 These units are staffed by talented civilian and sworn Divisional employees with specialized training and advanced education allowing them to detect crimes, identify suspects and prosecute the offenders in Delaware courts.

-During 2012, the Homicide Unit investigated a total of 28 new cases.
+During 2015, the Homicide Unit investigated 25 new cases.
 The Unit provided investigative assistance to all DSP criminal troops and allied law enforcement agencies in numerous death and missing person investigations.
-Of the 28 new cases investigated by unit members, twelve were homicide investigations.
-Arrests were made in eight of the homicide investigations.
-The unit also investigated two police officer involved use of force cases.
-In addition, five death investigations from previous years were adjudicated in the court system with findings of guilt or guilty pleas during 2012 and unit members cleared one cold case from 2009 with the arrest of the suspect.
+Of the 25 new cases investigated by unit members, sixteen were homicide investigations, with 18 victims.
+The clearance rate was 44% which does not include warrants currently on file for three (3) additional Murder 1st suspects.
+The unit also investigated 3 police officer involved use of force cases.
+In addition, five death investigations from previous years were adjudicated in the court system with findings of guilt or guilty pleas during 2015.

-This year the Homicide Unit hosted the 17th Annual Homicide Conference in Dover.
+This year the Homicide Unit hosted the 20th Annual Homicide Conference in Dover.
 This annual event is recognized as one of the premiere conferences in the nation dealing with the investigation of suspicious deaths.
-Approximately 135 criminal investigators representing 47 law enforcement agencies from the northeast region attended the conference, which included several nationally recognized speakers.
-Topics included crime scene management, domestic related homicides, use of DNA in criminal investigations, human decomposition and child death investigations.
-The conference also included a dinner cruise aboard the Cape May/Lewes Ferry.
+Approximately 150 criminal investigators representing approximately 42 law enforcement agencies from the northeast region attended the conference, which included several nationally recognized speakers.
+Topics included crime scene management, domestic related homicides, and human decomposition and child death investigations.